 In fact, the museum’s timeline includes the 1851 invasion and murder of indigenous residents by the U.S. cavalry, but Brochini suspects most visitors are unaware of the sustained mistreatment of Native Americans by the National Park Service.
 “The interpreters don’t talk about that stuff,” Brochini says.
 “They don’t tell the real story.”

-(For more information on Native American removal from Yosemite, check out Mark Spence’s book, “Dispossessing the Wilderness,” Christina Rose’s piece on Yosemite history for Indian Country Today, and Carmen George’s coverage in the Fresno Bee.
-Other books on indigenous communities in National Parks include Robert Keller & Michael Turek’s “American Indians & National Parks” and Philip Burnham’s “Indian Country, God’s Country: Native Americans and the National Parks.”)
+(For more information on Native American removal from Yosemite, check out Mark Spence’s book, “Dispossessing the Wilderness” and Carmen George’s coverage in the Fresno Bee.
+Other books on indigenous communities in National Parks include Robert Keller & Michael Turek’s “American Indians & National Parks” and Philip Burnham’s “Indian Country, God’s Country: Native Americans and the National Parks.”
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)